aetperf/FastTransfer-Documentation/index.md

 - array data types are not always supported in the current version (except for pgcopy target)
 - spatial data types are not always supported between heterogenous rdbms.
+- TARGET TABLE MUST exist.
+- target table must have columns with compatibles datatypes with the source and aligned if mapmethod *position* is used.

 ## Gui Wizard to generate command line
 [FastTransfer Wizard](FastTransfer_Wizard.html)